openstack-attic/image-api/doc/image-api-v2/image-api-v2.0.md

 The [Content-MD5](http://www.ietf.org/rfc/rfc1864.txt) header will contain an MD5 checksum of the image data.
 Clients are encouraged to verify the integrity of the image data they receive using this checksum.

-If no image data has been stored, an HTTP status of 204 will be returned.
+If no image data has been stored, an HTTP status of 204 is returned.

 #Appendix A: cURL Examples